retrography/DateTime4Neo/README.md

 Regx4Neo
 ========

-A simple Neo4j server plugin that makes it possible to execute server-side date-time related calculations on date-time values saved as text properties in Neo4j database.
+A simple Neo4j server plugin that makes it possible to execute server-side time-related calculations on date-time values saved as text properties in Neo4j database.
 This fills a void in Cypher Query Language that I am sure will be addressed soon.

 ### Installation